Cluster Population Demographics in NGC 628 Derived from Stochastic Population Synthesis Models: Summary And Conclusion

 \section{Summary And Conclusion}

 We use a novel method described by \cite{SLUG2019} to derive the demographics of the cluster population of the nearby spiral galaxy NGC 628 from unresolved photometry measured by the LEGUS survey \citep{CalzettiLEGUS2015}.
 This method has the advantage of integrating diverse observational data imaged using different filters or depths, without the need for binning or imposing extreme completeness cuts.
 As a result, our method allows us to analyze the roughly 1200 clusters in NGC 628 catalogued by the LEGUS survey, as opposed to the past work that was restricted to include only the most massive and youngest $\sim 30\%$ of the population.
 Our method also obviates the need to assign a unique mass and age to every individual cluster of the population, and therefore avoids the inevitable information loss incurred by reducing complex, sometimes multiply-peaked posterior probability distributions for individual cluster masses and ages to single values or even Gaussians.
 We validate the method by comparing the photometric distributions that emerge from our fits to the observed ones and finding good agreement, indicating that our approach can identify models for the cluster population that reproduce observations.
 Our analysis results in three primary findings.

 First, we use the Akaike information criterion to compare two classes of parametric models for the time-evolution of the cluster population, mass-independent disruption (MID) and mass-dependent disruption (MDD).
-We find that the MID model fits the data better, both for the entire NGC 628 cluster catalogue and for all sub-divisions of it that we consider.
-We thus conclude that cluster mass and age distributions are at least approximately separable and that the disruption time scales of the clusters have no dependence on the cluster masses.
+We find that the MID model fits the data better, both for the entire NGC 628 cluster catalogue and for all sub-divisions of it except one; the exception is if we consider only the half of the catalogue closer to the galactic centre.
+We thus conclude that cluster mass and age distributions are likely at least approximately separable and that the disruption time scales of the clusters have no dependence on the cluster masses.